5 Practical Ways Teachers Can Encourage Digital Literacy in the Classroom

-This is something of a specialty of ours here at Vibe .
-Many of technology’s advantages in the classroom come from stirring up interest and engagement from students that might otherwise be passive when learning.
-Interactive technology provides flexibility in how students choose to learn.
-It also allows teachers access to direct feedback as they keep tabs on their pupils’ progress.
+This is something of a specialty of ours here at Vibe.
+Many of technology’s advantages in the classroom come from stirring up interest and engagement from students that might otherwise be passive in their learning.
+Interactive technology provides such great flexibility in how students choose to learn and allows teachers access to direct feedback as they keep tabs on their pupils’ progress.

 Provide supplementary materials online

 Maybe a particular subject has captivated one of your pupils’ curiosity — or maybe it’s just simpler to gauge which areas a class appears to be lacking with a quick online assessment.
 Supplementing in-class coursework with online resources allows educators to expand on subjects that may not have been an emphasis in person.
 Links to TED talks, visual aids, an enlightening docuseries, and other online materials give your students the opportunity to engage in subjects they find most interesting and take a larger measure of ownership in their education.